brighyama/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](./screenshots/part4-scpFile.PNG)

 * Here, I compiled and ran a java file locally
-* I then used `scp` on my client to move the file onto the remote server
+* I then used `scp` on my client to move the file onto the remote server.

 ![Image](./screenshots/part4-runningRemote.PNG)